 Key Features:

-• A contract that is legally binding
+- A legally binding contract

 Use Cases: